Caduunb/VUT-Project/README.md

 The main problems that were encountered were on preparing the dataset for training, because usually each deep learning API requires a different format of input, such as TFRecord file, on Tensorflow Object Detection API (add reference).
 One other common issue encountered was on fine tuning the model to get better accuracy.

-So using Deep Learning really was a good to approach the problem without much previous knowledge.
+So using Deep Learning really was a good to approach the problem without much previous knowledge on image processing.

+# Classification Model

+## Prepare dataset

+The [create_dataset.py](https://github.com/Caduunb/VUT-Project/blob/master/Classification/create_dataset.py) script takes the path of images, then, as it goes through the folders, it labels and compresses all of them into a .npz file.
+There's a label dictionary named labelDict, so the user will not get lost on which number corresponds to which label.

+*Ideally, the classes would be saved in the correct order, {0: NoDR, 1: MildDR, 2: ModerateDR, 3: SevereDR, 4: ProliferativeDR}, but the script doesn't go through the folders in alphabetical order, which made it difficult to me to make it go in the order I wanted it to.*

+## Train your model

+You have to change the [model script's](https://github.com/Caduunb/VUT-Project/blob/master/Classification/classification_model.py) path to the .npz file.

+## Use Tensorboard to visualize

+If you used pip to tensorflow on your computer, you will already have TensorBoard installed.

-## Tensorflow Object Detection API (TFODAPI)
+# Tensorflow Object Detection API (TFODAPI)

 ## Prepare Dataset